-Hamish’s teaching career took him to a variety of schools, teaching a variety of subjects: French, German, English and Drama.
+Hamish’s teaching career took him to a variety of schools, teaching a range of subjects: French, German, English and Drama.
 A constant, however, throughout all this, was an interest in and love of words.

 He began writing when looking for a suitable play to produce at his first school, St Peter’s, a comprehensive, in Huntingdon.
 Resources and facilities were fairly basic in those days so he wrote a play which was tailor made for the school and its pupils.
 Something Rotten in the State of Denmark, a parody of Hamlet, marked his writing debut.

-However, he became much more interested in the art and craft of writing when he took a group of pupils from Hitchin Boys’ School to a creative writing centre in Wales.
+However, he became much more interested in the art and craft of writing when he took a group of pupils from Hitchin Boys’ School to Ty Newydd, a creative writing centre in Wales.
 He was inspired by the poet, Gerard Benson, who gave him the encouragement and confidence to develop his writing.

 There then followed three plays: A Tale Told by an Idiot, Alice and Eros (part of Twisted Willow’s: Seven Words for Love) and a series of sonnet cycles describing: a journey through France – A Baguette in my Sac; an autobiographical account of the Isle of Wight – Ticket to Ryde; travels in India –Tales from Rajasthan and the Maldives – Night Fishing.

-Having taught for thirty-one years, he became disillusioned with the increasingly narrow curriculum imposed on pupils and teachers by central government and decided to leave the profession to become a full time writer.
-His first published work, ‘Away from the Welsh Speaking Sea,’ is a homage to Dylan Thomas’ set in his Swansea birthplace.
+Having taught for thirty-one years, he became disillusioned with the increasingly narrow and assessment driven curriculum imposed on pupils and teachers by central government and decided to leave the profession to set up The Garsdale Retreat and devote more of his time to writing.